-Once you have decided that becoming a surrogate is something that you are interested in doing, you need to make sure that your body can handle the procedure.
-Becoming a surrogate is not as easy as simply being implanted with an embryo and suddenly being pregnant.
-You must prepare your body for carrying a baby, and you must control your cycle and body to do so.
-Also, you should understand that pregnancies do not always happen the first time an embryo is implanted.
+Once you have decided that becoming a private surrogate is something that you are interested in doing, you need to make sure that your body can handle the procedure.
+Here’s what to consider:

 3- Decide What You Will or Will Not Accept

-While you will not negotiate contracts or fees until you find intended parents, you will have to think about points of negotiation and what you can allow.
+While you will only negotiate contracts or fees once you find the intended parents, you will have to think about points of negotiation and what you can allow.
 For example, if you have beliefs about termination that you will not compromise, be upfront with your intended parents and let them know.
 For some carriers, they will terminate a pregnancy for reasons of health only.
 Other carriers may be willing to do what the intended parents desire.

-You also need to consider what your base rate will be and what other fees you want to be paid during your journey, as well as how long you will pump breast milk after the birth.
+You also need to consider your base rate, other fees you want to be paid during your journey, and how long you will pump breast milk after the birth.
 These questions may seem odd questions when you do not even have an intended parent in mind, but it’s better to think about them now than at the last minute.

 While finding intended parents may be easier with an agency, it is not impossible to do independently.
-There are many websites, social media groups, and independent people who may match intended parents and potential gestational carriers.
-For example, MySurrogateMom has a classifieds section for egg donors, potential gestational carriers, and intended parents.
+Many websites and social media groups may match intended parents and potential gestational carriers.
+For example, MySurrogateMom has a classified section for egg donors, potential gestational carriers, and intended parents.

 Sometimes, fertility clinics may even refer former surrogates to new parents for another journey if she was a good patient in the past.

-When creating contracts, make sure that your attorney and the prospective parents’ attorney are different.
-No one wants a conflict of interest to skew the contract one way or the other.
+When drafting a private surrogacy contract, ensure that your attorney and the prospective parents’ attorney are different.
+No one wants a conflict of interest to skew the agreement one way or the other.

-For independent gestational surrogates, if the intended parents and gestational carrier cannot agree on the terms of the surrogacy, then it is a good to time to find out and part ways before the pregnancy.
+If the intended parents and surrogate cannot agree on the terms of the surrogacy, then it is an excellent time to find out and part ways before the pregnancy.
 There’s no shame in that.

-Gestational carriers must be in prime physical health.
-While you will not be contributing genetically, you will be providing a space for safe growth during the nine-month pregnancy.
-You should be in good physical condition to do so and meet some surrogate qualifications.
-You do not need to be in perfect health, but you do need to be able to safely carry the baby to term and handle the provided treatments and fertility medications.
+Independent surrogates must be in prime physical health.
+While you will not contribute genetically, you will provide a space for safe growth during the nine-month pregnancy.
+You should be in good physical condition and meet some surrogate qualifications.
+You do not need to be in perfect health.
+Still, you need to be able to safely carry the baby to term and handle the provided treatments and fertility medications.

 7- Begin Preparing Medically for the Transfer

 You will need to be ready to be pregnant.
-You will be prescribed a variety of medications to coordinate your cycle with the egg donor’s cycle or intended mother’s cycle.
+You will be prescribed various medications to coordinate your cycle with the egg donor’s or intended mother’s cycle.
 This medication will ensure that your uterus is prepared for embryo transfer when the time comes, maximizing your chances of a successful pregnancy with only one transfer.

 8- Complete the Embryo Transfer

 This step is where you will get pregnant with someone else’s child.
 You will have a specified number of embryos transferred at one time.
-A few weeks later, you will beta test (a series of pregnancy tests from home marked with the days past implantation) to make sure that you are still pregnant.
-This two-week waiting period can be some of the toughest time of the entire process.
-You are committed to carrying a baby, but you do not know if the implantation has worked yet.
+A few weeks later, you will beta test (a series of pregnancy tests from home marked with the days past implantation) to ensure you are still pregnant.
+This two-week waiting period can be some of the most challenging times of the entire process.
+You are committed to carrying a baby but do not know if the implantation has worked yet.

 9- Experience a Healthy Pregnancy and Delivery

 If all goes as planned, you will now be in the midst of a healthy pregnancy and will have a healthy delivery.
-Chances are that the intended parents will want to be at your medical appointments or will want updates on the appointments immediately after they take place.
+Chances are that the intended parents will want to be at your medical appointments or want updates after they occur.
 This journey is theirs, too.
 You will become familiar with the intended parents on levels you did not imagine.

 10- Help a Family Become Whole